AlexeyAnshakov/dg.wr.io/content/Knowledge Forging Methodology.md

 KFM is based on a sequential processing workflow and modular information structuring.
 Modularity is the process of breaking up incoming texts into minimal [logical units](Zettel.md), from which [texts](Content%20Box.md) are then assembled.

-1. **Raw** is unstructured, written down thoughts, ideas and sketches in theirs PKBs by team members[^202210072158-1].
+1. **Raw**[^202210072158-1] is unstructured, written down thoughts, ideas and sketches in theirs PKBs by team members[^202210072158-2].

+   [^202210072158-1]: Inspired by “How Successful People Think: Change Your Thinking, Change Your Life”, John C. Maxwell
-   [^202210072158-1]: Notes can be stored in Google Docs, Evernote, Obsidian, etc. This stage is a “purgatory” of thoughts and sketches of ideas that often do not move on to the next stage of the workflow
+   [^202210072158-2]: Notes can be stored in Google Docs, Evernote, Obsidian, etc. This stage is a “purgatory” of thoughts and sketches of ideas that often do not move on to the next stage of the workflow

 1. **Forging**: Raw[^202210072031-1] processing.
 Notes are polished, compressed, and taken out in [Zettels](Zettel.md).